alex-mous/LLaMA-Train/README.md

 Finally, setup the local structure by adding the root directory of the project to your Python path.
 For example, the following command does this on Bash: `export PYTHONPATH="$PWD"`

 ## Usage
-### Training

-### Evaluation

-### Generation

-## Code Base
+For training and evaluation, run `train.py` and `eval.py`, respectively.
+The parameters for training and evaluation can be configured in the main method of each file.
+For generation, run `inference.py` and pass the needed parameters as command-line arguments.

-### Layout
+## Layout
-- `llama` contains the model, tokenizer and model output generation code from [LLaMa Inference](https://github.com/facebookresearch/llama), modified to fit the goals of this project.
+- `main/llama` contains the model, tokenizer and model generation code, which is based on [LLaMa Inference](https://github.com/facebookresearch/llama), heavily modified to fit the goals of this project
+- `main/util` contains data loading and processing, metric computation (loss calculation), and checkpointing code
-- `main/inference` contains code to evaluate the models on `val` and `test`
+- `main/scripts` contains scripts to run training, evaluation, and inference for various model parameters
-- `main/train` contains code to train the models on the input train set
+- `notebooks` contains notebooks used to train models on Google Colab, and uses the same code as available in `src`
-- `main/util` contains utility methods defined to simplify training and evaluation

-### Modifications to Existing LLaMa Code
-- Replace attention modules with PyTorch equivalents
-- Scale 7B model to reduce compute required for training
-  - Reduce number of layers to `n`
-  - Reduce training batch size to `B`
-- Parameterize model based on dimension and number of heads to perform ablation

-### Data Processing Implementation
-See accompanying document.

-### Training Implementation
-See accompanying document.

-## Results
-See accompanying document.

 ## License
 This project utilizes large portions of the [LLaMa Inference](https://github.com/facebookresearch/llama) code.
 See the [License](LICENSE) file.